What Is a Reverse Forecast in Betting? How Does It Work? Explained

 Why use a reverse forecast bet?

-The main reason to bet on a reverse forecast is if you believe that the selection is offering value.
+The main reason to use a reverse forecast bet is when you believe the market has mispriced the race and the top two finishers offer value at the available odds.
 This is likely due to the market undervaluing one of the higher-odds horses or greyhounds in the race.

 Where Can I Place a Reverse Forecast Bet?

 The Betfair Exchange offer reverse forecast bets on most of the bigger UK horse racing markets.
 Liquidity for these markets is generally very low until quite close to race time.
+This is even more noticeable in recent years, as most exchange volume is concentrated on win markets until the final minutes before the race.
 On lower-class races such as maidens and nursery’s you will be unable to place a reverse forecast bet.

 Here is a list of a few bookmakers and exchanges that offer the reverse forecast market: